-The forecasts, plans and forward-looking statements contained in this report are based on the knowledge and information available and the assessments made at the time that this report was prepared (editorial deadline: 22 March 2022).
+The forecasts, plans and forward-looking statements contained in this report are based on the knowledge and information available and the assessments made at the time that this report was pre-pared (editorial deadline: 22 March 2022).
 As is true of all forward-looking statements, these statements are subject to risk and uncertainties.
 As a result, actual events may deviate significantly from these expectations.
 No liability whatsoever is assumed for the accuracy of projections or for the achievement of planned targets or for any other forward-looking statements.
-Words such as "expect," "want", "believe," "anticipate," "includes," "plan," "assumes," "estimate," "projects," "intends," "should," "will," "shall," or variations of such words are generally part of forward-looking statements.
+Words such as "expect," "want", "believe," "anticipate," "includes," "plan," "assumes," "estimate," "projects," "intends," "should," "will," "shall," or variations of such words are repetited that the transfer to the such that the transfer transfer transfer to the such that the transfer transfer transfer to the such that the transfer t